 But these just aren’t the same as the real deal.
-If you really like to have a tan under the sun, there are ways on how to minimize the risks.
+If you really like to have a tan under the sun, there are ways to minimize the risks.

 Such would involve the following:

-It is best to only spend about 10 to 15 minutes exposed directly under the sun, and use sunscreen after that point (see our article on how long to tan for more information).
-You can always the sun exposure the next day.
+It is best to only spend about 10 to 15 minutes exposed directly under the sun, even if it’s cloudy.
+Use sunscreen after that point (see our article on how long to tan for more information).

 Remember that your skin can still darken even if you’re not in the sun as a result of the increase in melanin production.